PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Aideen Reynolds, Ottawa Public Health
+Aideen Reynolds, Knowledge Exchange Specialist, Ottawa Public Health

-Geneviève Mosher, Ottawa Public Health
+Geneviève Mosher, RN, BScN, Nursing Project Officer, Ottawa Public Health

 Non-Presenting Authors: Laurie Dojeiji, Ottawa Public Health; Louise Gilbert, Ottawa Public Health; Cat Miller, Ottawa Public Health; Katherine Russell, Ottawa Public Health